Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Examples

-After computing the explicit PWA function, we find three fixed points, two stable and one unstable.
+This PWA function is significantly larger than other PWA dynamics that have been studied in the literature ($\sim 250,000$ regions vs $\sim 1,000$ regions).
+After computing the explicit PWA function, we find a stable fixed point.
 Next, we find a seed ROA for each stable fixed point and perform backward reachability to grow the ROAs.
 During the backward reachability computation, we use a few strategies to make the problem more tractable.
-First, we utilize the homeomorphic property of the dynamics to only explore connected backward reachable sets.
-Second, we compute backward reachable sets iteratively with the 1-step PWA dynamics instead of in one shot using concatenated ReLU networks.
-Third, at each step we merge the polyhedra in the ROA into a union of polyhedra with as few polyhedra as possible.
+First, we restrict the backward reachability algorithm to only explore connected backward reachable sets as described in Section \ref{sec:homeo}.
+Second, to avoid numerical concerns accompanied with very small polyhedra, we compute backward reachable sets iteratively with the 1-step PWA dynamics directly instead of in one shot using concatenated ReLU networks.
+Third, at each step we merge the polyhedra into a union of overlapping polyhedra to reduce the complexity of the set representation.

-In Figure \ref{fig:taxi_roa} we show two 51-step ROAs, one associated with each stable fixed point (yellow).
-The unstable fixed point is shown in red.
-Any state within these ROAs will asymptotically converge to its respective stable fixed point.
+In Figure \ref{fig:taxi_roa} we show the set of states that our algorithm was able to show is asymptotically stabilized by the learned controller.
+This set was computed using $11$ backward reachable steps (11 seconds of trajectory evolution), and is represented as a union of $28,715$ polyhedra.